-Current seniors are invited to attend the Ohio Unified Interview and Audition Day January 6, 2018, at Westerville Central High School.
+Current seniors are invited to attend the Ohio Unified Interview and Audition Day January 12, 2019, at Dublin Scioto High School.

-For the 5th consecutive year, Ohio Thespians is sponsoring a once-a-year opportunity for students to audition for Musical Theatre, Acting, Design & Technology, and General Theatre programs.
-Universities from across the state and surrounding areas will register and attend the event to see your student(s) and discuss potential opportunities.
+For the 6th consecutive year, Ohio Thespians is sponsoring a once-a-year opportunity for students to audition for musical theatre, acting, design and technology, and general theatre programs.
+Universities from across the state and surrounding areas will attend to meet with students and discuss potential opportunities.

 - Ashland University

 - Indiana University South Bend

 - Mount Vernon Nazerene University